JacobG122503/SortingVisualiser/README.md

 This program is a sorting visualiser.
 It generates a random graph of lines with varying lengths and shows an animation of them being sorted.
 The program has a bunch of different sorting algorithms to choose from.
 It also has a leaderboard so you can see what was the fastest sort, however, there is a delay implemented in the sorting so you can actually see the sorting animation.
 You have the option to change this delay in the program.
-The data on for the graphs are actually generated using your terminal size, so the bigger your terminal, the bigger the set of data.
+The data for the graphs are actually generated using your terminal size, so the bigger your terminal, the bigger the set of data.
 Just a tip, if you're going to sort a massive set of data, probably set the delay to be low because some of these algorithms can be very inefficient on large sets and will take a long, long time.

 <h2>Running the Program</h2>